digital-asset/daml/docs/source/ops/common-metrics.rst

 Java Execution Service Metrics
 ******************************
-We expose the below metrics for all execution services used by Daml components.
+We expose the following metrics for all execution services used by Daml components.
 These metrics have the following common labels attached:

 - **name**: